pschool-in/curriculum/content/grammar/new-topics/adjective-4.md

 A big brown bear.
 A beautiful young girl.
 A beautiful blue dress.
-A magnificient new black shoe.
+A magnificent new black shoe.
 An amazing large stone statue.
 ```